 - He loves putting the coal in the hopper and pressing the button to make it land in the carriage.

-- He loves taking Thomas through the tunnel too.
+- He loves taking Thomas under the bridge.

 - It is easy to expand if you want to buy some more track pieces.